Ratchet & Clank Future: Tools of Destruction: Development

 The game was first announced at the 2006 Game Developers Conference, where a Ratchet & Clank next-gen tech demonstration was shown for the PlayStation 3.
 Many new worlds and weapons were introduced into the game like in previous installments of the series.
 It puts less focus on the shooting aspects of the previous games, instead putting more so on the platforming sections.
 There are reported to be a total of 31 weapons, gadgets, and combat devices, further divided into 15 weapons, 8 gadgets, and 8 devices.
 Unlike Going Commando and Up Your Arsenal, the player cannot unlock weapons from previous games using a memory card due to the game not being available on the PlayStation 2.

 Reception

 Critical response

 The game received positive reviews from critics.
 On Metacritic, it has received an aggregate score of 89 from 70 reviews, giving the game a ranking of "generally favorable reviews".

 IGN, who gave the game a 9.4 out of 10, said "Not only has it supplanted Going Commando as the best title in the franchise, it's also the best game of any series on the PlayStation 3 thus far -- and that's saying a lot when you're up against Oblivion, Ninja Gaiden, Warhawk and Insomniac's very own previous effort, Resistance: Fall of Man."
-Also on IGN's weekly PS3 podcast, they called it the best video game they've played on any platform in 2007.
+Also on IGNs weekly PS3 podcast, they called it the best video game they've played on any platform in 2007.
 X-Play gave it 5/5 with its own personal episode.

 NTSC-uk said "...it never stops being anything less than great fun to play and hugely engaging".